curl/curl/README.md

 (you'll get a directory named curl created, filled with the source code)

+## Security problems

+Report supected security problems on [our hackerone page](https://hackerone.com/curl) and not in public!

 ## Notice

 Curl contains pieces of source code that is Copyright (c) 1998, 1999 Kungliga